isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-display-setup.md

 **For Video**
 [ ![dada](assets/dada.png)](assets/dada.png)

 * Upload Video: Raw creative asset.
-See&nbsp; [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
+See  [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
 * Use Existing Video: Use a previously uploaded video to create a new ad.
-* Advanced: 3rd Party Ad Tag.&nbsp;We currently accept DFA and Sizmek SSL compliant tags.
+* Advanced: 3rd Party Ad Tag.
+We currently accept DFA and Sizmek SSL compliant tags.

 **Configure the Ad**

 [ ![CTP](assets/ctp.png)](assets/ctp.png)

 * Basic: Name your ad and add a landing page to the click URL field.
-* [Teasers](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) `:`&nbsp;Include an image or a 7-10 second video to entice viewer to user-initiated&nbsp;the video play.
+* [Teasers](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) `:` Include an image or a 7-10 second video to entice viewer to user-initiated the video play.
 Recommended to have strong call to action, recognizable images and brand logo.

-* [Overlays](overlay.md) `:`&nbsp;Add a 300x60 banner to enhance message/brand association and drive additional clicks.
-For&nbsp;Expandable CTP, leverage&nbsp;the "Background"&nbsp;overlay Layer.
+* [Overlays](overlay.md) `:` Add a 300x60 banner to enhance message/brand association and drive additional clicks.
+For Expandable CTP, leverage the "Background" overlay Layer.

 * [Endcaps](https://education.tubemogul.com/user-guide/execution/ad-unit-setup/teasers-endcaps/) `:`Upload an image at the end of the ad to encourage traffic to the site.

 * Sharing Buttons: Add Twitter or Facebook buttons to drive social sharing.
-* [Pixel](3rd-party-tracking-adserving/tracking-pixels.md):&nbsp;Add in 3rd party tracking pixels or TubeMogul's retargeting pixel.
+* [Pixel](3rd-party-tracking-adserving/tracking-pixels.md): Add in 3rd party tracking pixels or TubeMogul's retargeting pixel.

 **Save & Submit for Review**

-TubeMogul's [ad review](ad-reviews.md) team&nbsp;verifies&nbsp;that the ad is rendering properly and clicking through.
+TubeMogul's [ad review](ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.